Talks over 'Peaky Blinders - The Ballet'

 Peaky Blinders creator in talks over ballet version

-Peaky Blinders creator Stephen Knight has revealed plans for a ballet version of the hit Birmingham gangster TV show.
+Peaky Blinders creator Steven Knight has revealed plans for a ballet version of the hit Birmingham gangster TV show.

 The Oscar-nominated screenwriter said the Rambert dance company had approached him with plans for a ballet based on the Shelby crime family.